oracle-livelabs/oci/apps-cloud-adventure-scm/04-s2s-sourcing/sourcing.md

 4. Here is the initial monitor page.
 There is some analytical information available at the top of the page.
 This includes the current value, potential savings, and supplier response amounts.

     At the bottom of the page are the suppliers.
-Four were invited, and three responded.
+Five were invited, and three responded.
 You can see the details to the right.
-Once again you will notice EIP was ranked first but still wasn’t awarded so you must dive deeper.
+You will notice EIP was ranked first but still wasn’t awarded so you must dive deeper.

     > Select **Actions** drop down in the top ribbon